tcrafton/AttendanceCheck/README.md

 This project is read-only, nothing setup for adding/editing data.
 No backend has been setup, data is stored in objects.

 Libraries/Frameworks Used:
-AngularJS
+AngularJS,
-Bootstrap
+Bootstrap,
-Lodash (very little)
+Lodash (very little),
 FullCalendar